-- 15.3.10 For those assets which are lacking in transparency, the risk profile should be carefully analysed by the insurer.
-The insurer should look through to the underlying exposure of the investment as far as possible as well as considering the additional risks introduced by and inherent in the investment structure.
-For example, additional legal risks may arise if investments are located outside of the insurer's operating jurisdictions.
-Potential obligations to make future payments under the assets should be identified and adequately covered. - 15.3.11 The security of derivative products should be evaluated by taking into account the assets underlying the derivative, as well as the security of the counterparty providing the derivative, the purpose for which the derivative is held and the cover (such as collateral) the insurer has for exposures under the derivative contract.
-In some cases, counterparties may provide collateral to improve security by giving the insurer the right to the collateral if the counterparty fails.
-Similarly, the security of investments may be improved by guarantees from more secure third parties. - 15.3.12 Some investments that are not themselves derivatives may embed a derivative, thereby having an effect on the insurer corresponding to the derivative itself.
-Some commitments may be transacted through Special Purpose Entities (SPEs) which may be "off-balance sheet" in some jurisdictions.
-Such commitments which are similar to derivatives have similar security issues and the regulatory investment requirements should address these commitments in a consistent manner. - 15.3.13 When an insurer lends securities, it must consider both the risk inherent in the counterparty to which the securities are lent and the risk of the securities themselves.
-The insurer should seek to ensure that securities lending transactions are appropriately collateralised (with suitably frequent updating) and should recognise that lending a security does not mitigate the risk it poses to the insurer, even if doing so removes the security from the balance sheet.
-Care should be taken by the insurer when investing the collateral it holds that it will continue to cover the lending under adverse market conditions and that it will be returnable in the required form when due.
+- external credit rating, which may help in assessing the security of an investment. - 15.2.4 To assess the security of its investments, it is important that the insurer is capable of assessing the nature, scale and complexity of the associated risks.
+This may be difficult in cases where there is a lack of transparency as to the underlying risk profile of an investment, such as indirect investments through a collective investment fund or for investments in complex financial instruments such as structured assets.
+Some markets may also suffer from a lack of transparency or clarity in terms of the applicable regulatory and legal systems and the degree of protection that they provide. - 15.2.5 For assets lacking in transparency, the risk profile should be carefully analysed by the insurer.
+The insurer should look through to the underlying exposure of the investment as far as possible, considering the additional risks that are due to the investment structure.
+For example, additional legal risks may arise if investments are located outside of the insurer's operating jurisdiction(s). - 15.2.6 The insurer should evaluate the security of derivative products by taking into account the underlying exposures, as well as the security of the derivative counterparty, the purpose for which the derivative is held, and the cover (such as collateral) the insurer has for derivative exposures.
+In some cases, derivative counterparties may improve the security by giving the insurer the right to collateral if the counterparty fails.
+Similarly, the security of investments may be improved by guarantees from third parties. - 15.2.7 When engaging in securities lending or repurchase agreements, an insurer should consider counterparty risk and reinvestment risk.
+The insurer should ensure the transactions are appropriately collateralised (with suitably frequent updating) and should recognise that these transactions do not mitigate the market or credit risk in the security, since the security is returned to the insurer at the end of the transaction.
+Care should be taken by the insurer when investing the collateral it holds to ensure that the transactions are covered even under adverse market conditions.